 Bonus.
 Smoky Mountains National Park

-If your Asheville NC itinerary allows for a day trip, take a drive over the Smoky Mountains National Park for hiking and other outdoor adventures in the country’s most popular national park.
+If your Asheville NC itinerary allows for a day trip, drive to the Great Smoky Mountains National Park.
+The country’s busiest of the US national parks is filled with hiking and other outdoor adventures.
 The drive from Asheville is just 2 hours, making it an easy day trip with plenty of scenery along the way.

 The Best Places for Food in Asheville